EU provides Ukraine with another €1.5 billion of macro-finance

 "Today we are providing another €1.5 billion to Ukraine under our annual macro-financial assistance package.
 We will continue helping Ukraine resist Russia’s aggression, keep its institutions and infrastructure running, and conduct crucial reforms," she said.

-Today we are providing another €1.5 billion to Ukraine under our annual macro-financial assistance package.
+Today we are providing another €1.5 billion to Ukraine under our annual macro-financial assistance package.— Ursula von der Leyen (@vonderleyen) April 25, 2023

 We will continue helping Ukraine resist Russia’s aggression, keep its institutions and infrastructure running, and conduct crucial reforms. pic.twitter.com/KpFfvJ51AW